rhvrabec/evo-demos/Demos2014/BLEExplorer/README.md

 # BLE Explorer

-Example program that connects to a BLE device and lists services, characteristics and descriptors.
+BLE Explorer is an example program that connects to a BLE device and lists services, characteristics and descriptors.
 The purpose is to provide some basic code as a starting point for learning, tinkering and experimenting.

 This is not a ready to use app, rather it is meant to be run from Evothings Workbench, inspecting the output log in the "Tools" Window.